-Some people think you must wait to hit rock bottom or wait until you are sick of being addicted to seek help.
+Some people think you must wait to hit rock bottom or until you are sick of being addicted to seeking help.
 This is not true.
 You can start reaching out for help at any time.
 You are aware of the risks associated with addiction.
-You may have even experienced legal issues, loss of relationships, financial hardships, and changes in your health that are all related to your addiction.
+You may have even experienced legal issues, loss of relationships, financial hardships, and changes in your health related to your addiction.
 It is time to get the life you deserve- a long, happy, and healthy life free of addiction.
 We can help.

 - Carroll KM, Kiluk BD.
 Cognitive Behavioral Interventions for Alcohol and Drug Use Disorders: Through the Stage Model and Back Again.
 Psychol Addict Behav.
 2017;31(8):847-861. doi:10.1037/adb0000311